cultureelerfgoed/rce-thesauri-backup/README.md

-# Repo to store automatic backups of key thesauri of the Dutch Cultural Heritage Agency
+# Repo to automatically store backups of key thesauri of the Dutch Cultural Heritage Agency

 Repo to store and set the workflow for automatic backup of key RCE thesauri from the Poolparty server.
 Backup is executed daily.
 A new TriG of a thesaurus is only pushed if there are changes to the current repo file.

-## Current thesauri backup workflows
+## Current thesauri that are automatically backed up:
 - [Cultural Heritage Thesaurus (CHT)](https://data.cultureelerfgoed.nl/term/id/cht.html)
 - [Archeologisch Basis Register (ABR)](https://data.cultureelerfgoed.nl/term/id/abr.html)
 - [Referentie Netwerk RCE](https://data.cultureelerfgoed.nl/term/id/rn.html)